 The fact I’m the third female Prime Minister, I never grew up believing my gender would stand in the way of doing anything I wanted.
 Jacinda Ardern

-Ardern, who became the island-nation’s 40th prime minister in October 2017 when she was only 37.
+Ardern, became the island nation’s 40th prime minister in October 2017 when she was only 37.
 The Labour Party leader became the youngest woman to lead a government and in nearly three years since coming to office, she has already proved herself to be an effective leader, especially in times of crises.

 To take for example, Ardern’s approach in fighting the coronavirus pandemic was cautious.
 Ardern addressed her fellow New Zealanders in a casual Facebook Live session that she held on her phone after putting her two-year-old daughter to sleep.
 She dressed in a cozy-looking sweatshirt and spoke to the citizens in a tone of empathy and apologized for having surprised people with the emergency lockdown alert on March 25.

 “There’s no way to send out those emergency civil alerts on your phones with anything other than the loud honk that you heard,” Ardern said, adding: “That was actually something we all discussed: Was there a way that we could send that message that wasn’t so alarming?”
 When we compare how leaders like President Donald Trump spoke several times in the wake of the pandemic which has paralyzed the country, Ardern’s words seem to be more humane and effective.
 There was no sense of attacking others or underplaying the crisis.

 Earlier in June, NZ was declared a Covid-19-free nation while many bigger nations in the world are still clueless about what lies in the future.
 It is true that NZ has a much lesser population than say countries like the US, Russia or India, but that is not to belittle the leadership that Ardern offered to get her country out of trouble.
 New Zealand has just over 1,500 cases of coronavirus positive and 22 deaths.